EmilienPelosse/Text-Mining-Project/README.md

 - **To what extent are the fixed vector representations of “nationhood” insufficient to cover the evolving concepts they express? → Or add as part of limitations**
 - How do the concepts of “nationhood” travel across different English-speaking regions?
 - How did different socio/cultural-contexts shape distinct cultural discourses around the “nation” ?
+- To what extent do the vector embeddings of 'nationhood' suffer from biases in the training data?

 ## Dataset